Tyrrrz/CliFx/Readme.md

 }
 ```

-To implement `ICommand`, the class needs to define the `ExecuteAsync` method.
-This is the method that gets called when the user executes the command.
+To implement `ICommand`, the class needs to define an `ExecuteAsync()` method.
+This is the method that gets called by CliFx when the user runs the application.

 To facilitate both asynchronous and synchronous execution, this method returns a `ValueTask`.
 Since the simple command above executes synchronously, we can just put `return default` at the end.
 In an asynchronous command, however, we would use the `async`/`await` keywords instead.

 As a parameter, this method takes an instance of `IConsole`, an abstraction around the system console.
-You should use this abstraction in places where you would normally use `System.Console`, in order to make your command testable.
+You should use this abstraction in places where you would normally interact with `System.Console`, in order to make your command testable.

 With this basic setup, the user can execute your application and get a greeting in return: